fadihboubati/country-info-finder/README.md

         - cca3: string
         - ccn3: Int

-        Search for countries by name or code (CCA2/CCA3/CCN3)
+        Search for countries by name or code (CCA2/CCA3/CCN3).
+        Only one query at a time can be used in searching!

 2. **Get country currencies by CCA2**